Last updated on December 23, 2022

 Me and my friend Lya were backpacking Oman in 2016.
 This was one of the most unique and crazy travels due to its unusual and unplanned itinerary.
 The plan was to land in Dubai, get through a land border with Oman by a public transport and reach Muscat – the capital city.
 We knew so little about Oman and the whole trip by public bus, that it was scary and fascinating at the same time.
 This trip brought us lots of unexpected and hilarious situations but most of all – allowed us to connect with the real middle east world.
 We were looking forward to reach our next stage – Nizwa Goat Market – one of the most beautiful culture events I’ve seen during my travels.

-Strange Muscat - the capital city of Oman.
+Strange Muscat - Oman capital city.

 I flew to Budapest to meet Lya and we were off to Dubai to travel by public transport to Oman.
 Thanks Lya, it was an unforgettable experience and I couln’t have a better companion! 🙂